-The total pension liability in the January 1, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was rolled forward to December 31, 2020:
+The total pension liability in the January 1, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was rolled back to December 31, 2021:

-Valuation date January 1, 2020 Actuarial cost method Individual Entry Age Normal.
+Valuation date January 1, 2022 Actuarial cost method Individual Entry Age Normal.
 Amortization method - UAAL Increasing dollar amount at 4.00% to reduce the Unfunded Actuarial Accrued Liability to zero on or before June 30, 2032.
-The annual increase in appropriation is further limited to 5.20% in FY2022 and 6.06% thereafter.
-Amortization method - 2002 and 2003 ERI Actuarial Liability Increasing dollar amount at 4.00% to reduce the Unfunded Actuarial Accured Liability attributable to the 2002 ERI and 2003 ERI to zero on or before June 30, 2032.
-Asset valuation method The actuarial value of assets is the fair value of assets as of the valuation date reduced by the sum of: a) 75% of gains and losses of the prior year. b) 50% of the gains and losses of the second prior year, and c) 25% of gains and losses of the third prior year.
-Investment gains and losses are determined by the excess or deficiency of the excpected return over the actual return on the fair value.
+Amortization method - 2002 and 2003 ERI Actuarial Liability Increasing dollar amount at 4.00% to reduce the Unfunded Actuarial Accrued Liability attributable to the 2002 ERI and 2003 ERI to zero on or before June 30, 2032.
+Asset valuation method The actuarial value of assets is the fair value of assets as of the valuation date reduced by the sum of: a) 75% of gains and losses of the prior year.b) 50% of the gains and losses of the second prior year, andc) 25% of gains and losses of the third prior year.
+Investment gains and losses are determined by the excess or deficiency of the excepted return over the actual return on the fair value.
 The Actuarial valuation of assets is further constrained to be not less than 90% or more than 110% of fair value.
 Investment rate of return 7.00%, net of pension plan investment expense, including inflation.
-Discount rate 7.00% Inflation rate 2.30% per year Projected salary increases Group 1: 6% - 4.25%, based on service.
-Group 4: 7% - 4.75%, based on service.
+Discount rate 7.00% Inflation rate 2.40% per year Projected salary increases Group 1: 6.00% - 4.25%, based on service.
+Group 4: 7.00% - 4.75%, based on service.
 Payroll growth 3.50% per year Mortality rates Mortality rates were based on the RP-2014 Blue Collar Mortality Table with full generational mortality improvement using Scale MP-2018.
 For disabled lives, the mortality rates were based on the RP-2014 Blue Collar Mortality Table set forward one year with full generational mortality improvement using Scale MP-2018.